snap-one/docs-driverworks-api/source/includes/23_notification/_1-Notification.md

 Leveraging this functionality in a driver requires the following:

 1. Configuration: New Driver XML implementation to support attachment notifications and attachment source locations
-2. Execution: New API implementation for each source location needed.
+2. Execution: API implementation for each source location needed.

 ### Configuration